garyaj/webTech-SiteSuite-course/README.md

     -   Web form processing with Perl

 -   JavaScript
+    -   Objectives: to demonstrate and explain the syntax and properties of JavaScript in an HTML document
+    -   Process: Lecture with slides; demonstration; student explores JS in a web page via browser
+    -   Outcome: Student can add Javascript to an existing HTML to implement nominated effects and/or appearances.

     -   Adding JS to a document
     -   Separation of concerns
     -   A first, annotated, example (a simple script that generates